albertito/libfiu/doc/posix.rst

 To that end, you can combine *fiu-run* with the second tool, called *fiu-ctrl*.

-Let's suppose you want to see what the "top" program does when it can't open files.
+Let's suppose we want to see what the "top" program does when it can't open files.
 First, we run it with *fiu-run*::

   $ fiu-run -x top